Does your cleaning kill the COVID-19 virus?

-Companies want to be sure that their cleaning inactivates the virus that causes COVID-19.
+Companies want to be sure that their cleaning regimes inactivate the virus that causes COVID-19.
 As you might imagine, testing

-whether a particular cleaning chemical or sanitiser inactivates the virus is a challenge.
+whether cleaning procedures inactivate or remove the virus is a challenge.
 Not least, working with a human pathogen like this is

 fraught with problems.
 One way around this is to use a ‘surrogate’ that is structurally similar to the SARS-CoV-2* but which is much safer to use